NavyaG-lab/Tech-writer/ops_how_to.md

 On AWS UI open the ECS service in us-east-1.
 On the cluster tab search and open the `backup-restore` cluster.
  - In the `Metrics` tab the CPU and Memory utilization should be more than 50%, if it's lower than that it means that something is wrong with the cluster.
  - Go to the `Tasks` tab and click on `Stop all`.
 After all the tasks are stopped they will come back to a healthy life.

+## Checking status of cluster up and down scales

+Sometimes we run a job and forget to downscale the cluster.
+Or the up scale for a job fails.
+You can check this by looking at the number of instances tagged with your job on EC2 ([this link](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:search=dimensional-modeling;sort=desc:launchTime)) or mesos agents ([this link](https://cantareira-stable-mesos-master.nubank.com.br/#/agents))